ajmccredie/fudge-kitchen/TESTING.md

 # Full details of manual site testing
 ## Site browser compatability
+The site was checked for compatability on Chrome, Edge and Firefox

 ## Home page
 | Test case description  | Expected outcome |  Pass?  |